seaflow-uw/seaflow-sfl/README.md

 - STREAM PRESSURE: pressure of the sample (psi), usually set at 12

-- FLOW RATE: flow rate of the sample (µL/min) based on stream pressure

 - EVENT RATE: number of events (i.e., particles) recorded per second (should be below 18,000 for quality data)

 - CHL: Chlorophyll fluorescence (mg/m3)